Fenugreek

 Fenugreek (/ˈfɛnjʊɡriːk/; Trigonella foenum-graecum) is an annual plant in the family Fabaceae, with leaves consisting of three small obovate to oblong leaflets.
 It is cultivated worldwide as a semiarid crop.
-Its seeds and leaves are common ingredients in dishes from the Indian subcontinent, and have been used as a culinary ingredient since ancient times.
+Its leaves and seeds are common ingredients in dishes from the Indian subcontinent, and have been used as a culinary ingredient since ancient times.
 Its use as a food ingredient in small quantities is safe.

-Although sold as a dietary supplement, there is no clinical evidence that fenugreek has therapeutic properties.
+Although a common dietary supplement, no significant clinical evidence suggests that fenugreek has therapeutic properties.
 Commonly used in traditional medicine, fenugreek can increase the risk of serious adverse effects, including allergic reactions.

 History

 Fenugreek is believed to have been brought into cultivation in the Near East.
-It is uncertain which wild strain of the genus Trigonella gave rise to domesticated fenugreek.
-Charred fenugreek seeds have been recovered from Tell Halal, Iraq (carbon dated to 4000 BC), and Bronze Age levels of Lachish and desiccated seeds from the tomb of Tutankhamen.
+Which wild strain of the genus Trigonella gave rise to domesticated fenugreek is uncertain.
+Charred fenugreek seeds have been recovered from Tell Halal, Iraq (carbon dated to 4000 BC), Bronze Age levels of Lachish, and desiccated seeds from the tomb of Tutankhamun.
 Cato the Elder lists fenugreek with clover and vetch as crops grown to feed cattle.

-In one first-century A.D. recipe, the Romans flavoured wine with fenugreek.
-In the 1st century AD, in Galilee, it was grown as a staple food, as Josephus mentions it in his book, the Wars of the Jews.
-The plant is mentioned in the 2nd-century compendium of Jewish Oral Law (Mishnah) under its Hebrew name tiltan.
+In one first-century AD recipe, the Romans flavoured wine with fenugreek.
+In the 1st century AD, in Galilee, it was grown as a staple food, as Josephus mentions in his book, the Wars of the Jews.
+The plant is mentioned in the second-century compendium of Jewish Oral Law (Mishnah) under its Hebrew name tiltan.